Students are encouraged to meet with counselors for consultation, crisis intervention, and/or help with...

 - Your file is subpoenaed by a court of law and the subpoena is signed by a judge

 Client counseling files are securely kept and never become part of your academic record.
 Your parents/guardians, ESF staff or faculty will not be informed of your participation in counseling.

 Meet the Staff

 Ruth A. Larson, Director of Counseling Services

-Ruth has been a counselor for over 20 years and her focus is on adjusting to college, depression, anxiety, mindfulness, grief and loss, PTSD, sexual and relationship violence, and LGBTQ issues.
+Ruth has been a counselor for over 25 years and her focus is on adjusting to college, depression, anxiety, mindfulness, grief and loss, PTSD, sexual and relationship violence, and LGBTQIA+ issues.
 She is certified in Eye Movement Desensitization and Reprocessing (EMDR), an effective tool for PTSD and phobias.
 Ruth is a member of the Association for University and Community College Counseling Directors and the American Counseling Association.